Gametoast/Documentation/StarWarsBattlefrontII/documentation/ZeroEditor_guide.md

  Shape controls determine the brush shape.
 Brush shapes include SQUARE, which produces a solid brush with a hard edge; CIRCLE which produces a solid circle with a hard edge.
 If a circle is small it may look like a square due to the 8 meter grid tile size of the terrain.
 CONE looks and functions much like the CIRCLE shape but applies a blend like gradient to the terrain between the foreground height and background height that makes the terrain form a cone.
 Like circle, the smaller the cone the weaker the effect.
 BELL is much like CONE but instead of a blend gradient that results in a cone shape one that results in a bell shape is applied.
 RAMP shape uses the foreground height and background height to generate a rectangular ramp under the terrain brush.

 ROTATION AND PRESSURE
- Rotation and pressure apply to the brush rotation and &quot;paint&quot; pressure.
+ Rotation and pressure apply to the brush rotation and "paint" pressure.
 Brush ROTATION can be edited in degrees while PRESSURE is a percentage.
 Typically pressure is left at the default of 20 but increasing pressure is useful when manipulating terrain in RAISE mode.

 TERRAIN HEIGHT
  Terrain height is a subset of controls that affect chosen height settings and allows for the selection of an area of terrain for copying and pasting.
 Two height settings are stored and attached to the height tools at all times, the foreground height and the background height.
 The foreground height is attached to the left mouse button and background to the right mouse button when PICK is active under Terrain Height.
 The height selected using the PICK tool is only for terrain vertices and PICK cannot be used on objects.
 MARQUEE allows for the selection of a rectangle of terrain that can then be copied using Ctrl-C. When an area of terrain is copied, the copy appears at the tip of the mouse arrow and superimposed over the terrain until the muse is clicked and it is placed in it&#39;s new location.
 Copied terrain can be pasted repeatedly.
 Right clicking will deselect the terrain.
 FOREGROUND and BACKGROUND input boxes allow for manually entering values but in coming up with values the world size and scope must be taken into account.
 While the default map size 256 x 256 meters with an 8 meter grid of squares, it does have max and min height settings in the mission lua that affect units and flyers.